DuqueDeTuring/books2explore/readme.md

 - The Man from the Future: The Visionary Ideas of John von Neumann.
 Ananyo Bhattacharya.
 - The Man Who Knew Infinity: A Life of the Genius Ramanujan: Robert Kanigel: 9780671750619
 - The Man Who Smiled (Kurt Wallander Series) by Henning Mankell
-- The Man Who Tasted Shapes (A Bradford Book)	The Man Who Tasted Shapes (A Bradford Book) by Richard E. Cytowic, Jonathan Cole (Kindle Edition) |
+- The Man Who Tasted Shapes (A Bradford Book) by Richard E. Cytowic, Jonathan Cole  |
 - The Managed Heart: Commercialization of Human Feeling (Citado en “the tyranny of choice”)
-- The Martian's Daughter: A Memoir	The Martian's Daughter: A Memoir by Marina Whitman (Kindle Edition)
+- The Martian's Daughter: A Memoir by Marina Whitman
 - The Master and Margarita, by Mikhail Bulgakov
 - The Master and His Emissary: The Divided Brain and the Making of the Western World (entrevista con el autor en EconTalk)
 - The Master Switch: The Rise and Fall of Information Empires by Tim Wu
-- The Mathematics of Marriage: Dynamic Nonlinear Models	The Mathematics of Marriage: Dynamic Nonlinear Models by John Mordechai Gottman, James D. Murray (Hardcover) |
+- The Mathematics of Marriage: Dynamic Nonlinear Models	The Mathematics of Marriage: Dynamic Nonlinear Models by John Mordechai Gottman, James D. Murray  |
 - The Mathematics of the Gods and the Algorithms of Men: A Cultural History by Paolo Zellini
 - The Mechanical Mind in History (https://mitpress.mit.edu/books/mechanical-mind-history)
 - The Mechanical Mind: A Philosophical Introduction to Minds, Machines and Mental Representation by Tim Crane
-- The Mechanism of Mind (Pelican)	The Mechanism of Mind (Pelican) by Edward de Bono (Paperback)
+- The Mechanism of Mind (Pelican) by Edward de Bono
 - The Memory Police.
 Yōko Ogawa.
-- The Metaphysics of Truth	The Metaphysics of Truth by Douglas Edwards (Hardcover)
+- The Metaphysics of Truth by Douglas Edwards
-- The Mezzanine: A Novel	The Mezzanine: A Novel by Nicholson Baker (Kindle Edition)
+- The Mezzanine: A Novel by Nicholson Baker
 - The Mismeasure of Man by Stephen Jay Gould
 - The Model as Muse: Embodying Fashion (Metropolitan Museum of Art) by Harold Koda
-- The Morality of Freedom	The Morality of Freedom by Joseph Raz (Paperback)
+- The Morality of Freedom by Joseph Raz
 - The Murder of Professor Schlick: The Rise and Fall of the Vienna Circle: Edmonds, David: 9780691164908
 - The Music of The Lord of the Rings Films: A Comprehensive Account of Howard Shore's Scores (Book and Rarities CD) by Doug Adams
-- The Myths of Innovation	The Myths of Innovation by Scott Berkun (Paperback)
 - The Myths of Innovation by Scott Berkun
-- The Naked Ape: A Zoologist's Study of the Human Animal	The Naked Ape: A Zoologist's Study of the Human Animal by Desmond Morris (Paperback)
+- The Naked Ape: A Zoologist's Study of the Human Animal by Desmond Morris
 - The Name of the Wind (The Kingkiller Chronicle Book 1), Patrick Rothfuss
-- The Natural Way to Draw: A Working Plan for Art Study	The Natural Way to Draw: A Working Plan for Art Study by Kimon Nicolaides (Paperback)
 - The Natural Way to Draw: A Working Plan for Art Study by Kimon Nicolaides
-- The Nature and Art of Workmanship	The Nature and Art of Workmanship by David Pye, James Pye (Paperback) |
+- The Nature and Art of Workmanship by David Pye, James Pye  |
 - The Nature of Computation by Cristopher Moore
 - The Nature of Space and Time  by Stephen Hawking & Roger Penrose
-- The Negative (Ansel Adams Photography)	The Negative (Ansel Adams Photography) by Ansel Adams, Robert Baker (Paperback)
+- The Negative (Ansel Adams Photography) by Ansel Adams, Robert Baker
 - The Net Delusion: The Dark Side of Internet Freedom by Evgeny Morozov
 - The New Confessions of an Economic Hit Man by John Perkins
 - The New Faces of Fascism: Populism and the Far Right by Enzo Traverso
 - The New Gods, Emil Cioran
 - The New New Thing : A Silicon Valley Story by Michael Lewis
 - The New Populism: Democracy Stares into the Abyss by Marco Revelli
-- The New York Times Magazine Photographs	The New York Times Magazine Photographs by Kathy Ryan, Gerald Marzorati (Hardcover)
 - The New York Times Magazine Photographs by Kathy Ryan
-- The Newspaper Designer's Handbook	The Newspaper Designer's Handbook by Tim Harrower (Spiral-bound) |
+- The Newspaper Designer's Handbook by Tim Harrower (Spiral-bound) |
-- The Non-Designer's Design Book: Design and Typographic Principles for the Visual Novice	The Non-Designer's Design Book: Design and Typographic Principles for the Visual Novice by Robin Williams (Paperback) |
+- The Non-Designer's Design Book: Design and Typographic Principles for the Visual Novice by Robin Williams  |
-- The Nothing that Is: A Natural History of Zero	The Nothing that Is: A Natural History of Zero by Robert Kaplan, Ellen Kaplan (Paperback)
+- The Nothing that Is: A Natural History of Zero by Robert Kaplan, Ellen Kaplan
 - The Once and Future King by T. H. White
-- The Only Child: Being One, Loving One, Understanding One, Raising One	The Only Child: Being One, Loving One, Understanding One, Raising One by Darrell Sifford (Paperback) |
+- The Only Child: Being One, Loving One, Understanding One, Raising One by Darrell Sifford  |
-- The Open Society and Its Enemies: New One-Volume Edition	The Open Society and Its Enemies: New One-Volume Edition by Karl R. Popper, Alan Ryan (Paperback)
+- The Open Society and Its Enemies: New One-Volume Edition by Karl R. Popper, Alan Ryan
 - The Open: Man and Animal by Giorgio Agamben
-- THE ORIGINS OF PHOTOJOURNALISM IN AMERICA	THE ORIGINS OF PHOTOJOURNALISM IN AMERICA by MICHAEL L. CARLEBACH (Paperback)
+- The origins of photojournalism in America by Michael L. Carlebach
 - The Oxford Handbook of Empirical Aesthetics.
 Marcos Nadal and Oshin Vartanian.
 - The Oxford Handbook of Populism by Cristobal Rovira Kaltwasser
 - The Oxford History of the Classical World by John Boardman, Jasper Griffin